WebberZone/top-10/readme.txt

 = 2.6.2 =

+* Enhancements:
+	* Select a date range in the Popular Posts listing page in the admin

 * Bug fixes:
 	* Fixed "Published post date" setting was not working.
 Thanks [@jherrerai](https://github.com/jherrerai)
 	* Modified PolyLang and WPML function implementations